alexcasalboni/aws-lambda-power-tuning/terraform/Readme.md

 terraform apply
 ```

-## Deploy multiple to multiple accounts/regions
+## Deploy to multiple accounts/regions
-Copy the module in main.tf, and give it a new module name e.g.
+Copy the module in `main.tf` and give it a new module name.
+For example:

 ```
 module "power_tuning" {